Platforms NP2.x and NP7-HV

 - Automatic wash/dry station

-Optical function test of each individual pipette tips after sample aspiration
+- Optical function test of each individual pipette tip after sample aspiration

 Each Nano-PlotterTM can be configured to a particular application.
 And… it can grow!
 The number of pipetting channels can be upgraded after sales.
-Also, most accessories are available for postsales upgrades.
-Thus, NP2.1 might become your companion for research and production.
-This microarray printer does much more than rectangular spot arrays: It draws lines on NC membranes, dispenses exact volumes into microfluidic cartridges, pipets smallest liquid amounts into wells, allows real-time mixing of tiny drops…
+The workstations in-line with a NP7-HV setup can be extended when production throughput increases.
+All GeSiM Nano-PlotterTM are capable of more than rectangular microarrays: They draw lines on NC membranes, dispense exact volumes into microfluidic cartridges, pipets smallest liquid amounts into wells, offer real-time mixing of tiny drops.
+The NP7-HV can be equipped with any dispense tool for high-viscous substances known from the GeSiM bioprinters.
+The BioSyntheSizer contributes with powder dispensers and mechanical handling tools.

-Each Nano-PlotterTM comes with piezoelectric pipetting tips for the software controlled deposition of particular drop bursts (From 60 Picolitre).
-They consist of glass and silicon- valveless and fabricated from microstructured glass/silicon wafers.
+Each Nano-PlotterTM comes with piezoelectric pipetting tips for the software-controlled deposition of particular drop bursts (From 60 Picolitre).
+They consist of glass and silicon- valve less and fabricated from micro structured glass/silicon wafers.
+Mechanical robustness is much better compared to dispensers made from glass capillaries.
 Biochemistry and diagnostic applications often require to handle samples with varying consistencies.
-Piezoelectric pipet tips for different drop volumes and vicosity ranges let your Nano-PlotterTM meet challenging liquid handling tasks in Life Sciences.
+Piezoelectric pipet tips for different drop volumes and viscosity ranges let your Nano-PlotterTM meet challenging liquid handling tasks in Life Sciences.

-Production scale applications often benefit from so called Spot-On-the-Fly mode (SOF) for microarraying applications with single drop per spot position.
-Particularly when processing a large set of identical plain objects (E.g. glass slides) SOF saves up to 50% time.
+Each Nano-PlotterTM offers a so called “Spot-On-the-Fly” mode (SOF) for microarraying applications with single drop per spot position on planar objects.
+Particularly when processing a large set of identical plain objects (E.g. glass slides) SOF saves up to 50% time compared to the stop-and-go-approach.

 Most popular tips for the microarray printer: Piezoelectric pipet (left); solenoid valve (right)